molily/testing-angular/test-suites-with-jasmine.md

 ---
 layout: chapter
-title: "Test suites with Jasmine – Testing Angular"
+title: Test suites with Jasmine
 description: How to create and structure efficient tests using the Jasmine library
 ---